WOMEN WHO TRAVEL: COLOMBIA

 This trip is for the traveler who has an adventurous spirit, who craves learning about—and immersing themselves in—the varied cultures of Colombia, while also supporting local communities through responsible tourism.
 It’s for the traveler who wants to make the most out of their valuable vacation days, by relying on trusted experts with local connections to bring them to the beating heart of a destination.
 This trip is for travelers who are open-minded, inherently curious, and enjoy indulging in the moment; for those who are looking to ditch their comfort zone at check-in.

 This trip is also for a solo traveler who does not want to travel completely solo—or, for the oft-group traveler who doesn’t want to wait around for their friends or family to commit to a trip.
-With 15 other travelers, two hosts, and a photographer on board, there’s no such thing as “lonely” on this trip.
-Of course, you’re always welcome to opt out of group activities when you want a moment to yourself, and every traveler on-board is empowered to do so.
+With 15 other travelers, a local host and a photographer on board, there’s no such thing as “lonely” on this trip.
+Of course, you’re always welcome to opt out of group activities when you want a moment to yourself, and every traveler is empowered to do so.

 This trip, unlike other El Camino Travel trips, is exclusively for self-identifying females.
 Women Who Travel focuses on creating safe spaces for women, and this trip is intended to be an extension of that—a trip on which you can have the conversations and ask the questions you might not elsewhere.